Make Your Destination Kingman, Arizona!

 Included in your admission fee is a free pass to visit the Historic Route 66/Powerhouse Museum.

-A visit to Mohave Museum is a visit to the pioneer past.
 Our exhibits begin in the Hall of Presidents with portraits of the United States Presidents and First Ladies from George and Martha Washington to the present day.
 Most of these artworks were painted by renowned Master Painter, Lawrence Williams (1913-2003).

 Then on to a Diorama depicting the development of the region with Mohave County’s pre-historic and historic activities of Native Americans; mining of gold, silver, copper, and turquoise; and extensive cattle ranching endeavors.